Posts

 Image

 What is the role of the nurse educator?
 The nurse educator is fully engaged in teaching the student nurses about the importance of taking the necessary precautions to prevent the spread of infection in the hospital setting.
-Learn more about: The Immune system What actions need to be taken when patient isolation is ordered?
+Learn more about: The Immune system What is the nurse's role if patient isolation is ordered?
 The nurse is responsible for making sure the necessary equipment is made available to medical personnel as well as visitors.
 A special cart with disposable gowns, gloves, and masks is provided for use prior to entering the patient's room.
 Helpful Hints: - Handwashing is important in preventing the spread of infection - A full needle holder can become a source of contamination.
 Getting stuck with a dirty needle poses a risk of infection .

 WHAT IS AN ARTERIAL LINE?